2024 AGM Minutes

 NEWS

-ANNUAL GENERAL MEETING MERCHANT NAVY ASSOCIATION BOAT CLUB tsmv BALMORAL in Bristol Docks TUESDAY, 19 SEPTEMBER 2023
+ANNUAL GENERAL MEETING MERCHANT NAVY ASSOCIATION BOAT CLUB THE NEW VICTORY HALL, NEATISHEAD, NORWICH NR12 8XG TUESDAY, 17 SEPTEMBER 2024

 Merchant Navy Association Boat Club